 This type of sedation is very easy and straightforward and involves breathing in a mixture of nitrous oxide (often known as laughing gas) and oxygen.
 A small rubber inhaler is placed over the patient’s nose and adjusted so that the patient breaths through it.
 It begins to work within 3 to 5 minutes and at the end of the appointment the effect of N2O is reversed within minutes.
 Most patients experience an initial feeling of lightheadedness, which gradually leads to a feeling of overall relaxation and well- being.

-The advantages of nitrous oxide are its rapid onset, quick recovery, and it is one of the safest forms of sedation available for both adults and children.
+The advantages of nitrous oxide are its rapid onset, quick recovery, and it being one of the safest forms of sedation available for both adults and children.

-Our office is equipped with nitrous oxide and our doctors and staff is highly trained in the safe administration and management of nitrous oxide.
-Please feel free to discuss this option further with the doctor.
+Our office is equipped with nitrous oxide and Dr. Nikolovski and his staff are highly trained in the safe administration and management of nitrous oxide.
+Please feel free to discuss this option further with the doctor..